sdllc/controlr/README.md

 Interface
 ---------

-ControlR connects to and talks to a single R instance.
+controlR connects to and talks to a single R instance.
 Within the interface there are two separate "channels" for communication.
 In the API these are generally referred to as `exec` and `internal`.